How to Learn Tracking

 The other access point to track interpretation is the visualization of its movement, which can be read through the track pattern (which shows the animal's gait) and pressure releases, that is soil movement caused by the moving foot. ("Pressure releases" is a term from Tom Brown, Jr.) Visualizing movement brings you into immediate contact with the animal, and you can notice things from the tracks that you might not have even noticed had you actually seen the animal.

 Learning this skill is helped by your watching animals move whenever you can, noticing different gaits, speed and posture.
 You can study dogs, cats, deer, coyotes or horses, the latter by going to an equestrian center for example.
 Also, experiment by making tracks as you do different things, such as change direction, carry something on your back, look over your shoulder, etc., and then see how the tracks look.
 Use a dog or other pet to study its tracks.
+(Other resources on this website are the Animal Movement and Gait Videos pages.)
 At Earth Skills, we do offer workshops on animal movement as well as track interpretation, and the Workbook II: Gaits & Track Interpretation provides a lot of guidance and practice.
 But the activities above were how I learned.
 The essential text if you want to go far into pressure releases is Tom Brown, Jr.'s The Science and Art of Tracking.

 Following an animal's trail can be an exhilarating experience, because it calls upon all of your tracking skills and more importantly, allows you to travel with the animal, experiencing its choices, its mood and personality.